smittyweygant/smittyweygant.com/content/posts/introduction.md

 I learned to take off my mask and be vulnerable, be authentic, be me.
 I openly shared and traded experiences, feelings, hopes, and dreams with anyone who would talk and listen.
 I felt love, joy and connection everywhere.
 A profound sense of gratitude grew in me, which is overflowing at this moment.

-From here, I intend to chronicle my travels and personal discovery from 2024.
-There's a lot to share, so I'd best get to it.
+From here, I intend to chronicle my travels and personal discovery from 2024.There's a lot to share, so I'd best get to it.